celebrity

 ADVERTISEMENT

-According to the publication, Baldoni defended these comments during his recent deposition, claiming his concerns were "reasonable" given the circumstances.
+According to the publication, Baldoni defended these comments during a deposition, claiming his concerns were "reasonable" given the circumstances.

 "I think when you are somebody small in the industry like myself, and you're dealing with a titan like Ms. Lively and some of the most powerful people in the world, which are her best friends, and you're in the situation that I was in, I think it's very reasonable, especially at this point, to be concerned about what's possible and what's not," he said, per the publication.